gradle/gradle/design-docs/custom-ivy-status.md

 # Open issues

+* Does module metadata have `project` or `gradle` scope?
+In the former case, how to deal with the situation where a configuration extends a configuration from another project?

 * Figure out what the `integration` flag of an Ivy status means, and if/how we need to support it.
 See: http://ant.apache.org/ivy/history/2.0.0/settings/statuses.html

 * How does "latest" resolution interact with conflict resolution?
 (If the latest integration version is higher than the latest release version, our conflict resolution might declare it as the winner.)